Faith ~ The Enigma of Religion

 I

-People live lives according to faith underpinned by religion.
-Others live life underpinned by faith.
-Others live their lives by faith in themselves and in all of those they gather around them.
+People live their lives according to faith, which is often underpinned by religion.
+Others live their lives based on faith in themselves and in the people they surround themselves with.

 II

-Owen, had it coming to him from all sides, not least his mother and her sister.
-Nevertheless, familial love knows no bounds, and while he did not suffer the indignity of being cast out into the wilderness, those insufferable bible tracts ~ horrid little cartoon booklets “that can nicely fit into your pocket for you to have something to read on the bus or the train”, something also to help you to win souls for God before it is too late”, and so on, Owen stood his ground at the age of nineteen, speaking with the authority of today’s fortysomethings.
+Owen faced pressure from all directions, including his mother and her sister.
+However, familial love is boundless, and although he was not exiled, he had to endure those dreadful Bible tracts—tiny cartoon booklets “that can nicely fit into your pocket for you to have something to read on the bus or the train”, something also to help you win souls for God before it is too late”, and so forth.

-I become irritated when bland voices stand each week to read the lesson, monotone, without thought or understanding of the words they speak.
-And off they toddle back to their seat full of false humility and silly Christian smiles.
-Well, at least we are spared the bums high in the air brigade on prayer mats, and the Satan’s dirge across the cities and towns.
+Well, at least we are spared the bums high in the air brigade on prayer mats, and the Satan’s dirge across cities and towns.
 For the moment!

 Not that satan exists, of course.
 Just a figment of ancient writing.